|Hill County||Blaine County||Liberty County*|

 * Infant/Toddler services are not currently available in Liberty County.

-With this option the children ages 3-5 attend class 4 days a week (Monday-Thursday) for 3-1/2 hours a day.
+With this option, the children ages 3-5 attend class 4 days a week (Monday-Thursday) for 4 hours a day.
 Breakfast and lunch or lunch and a snack are provided to the children.
-There are currently six preschool classrooms located at 1360 Lincoln Avenue in Havre, and two preschool classrooms located at the HRDC Community Center (2229 5th Ave).
+There are currently three preschool classrooms located at 1360 Lincoln Avenue in Havre, one preschool classroom located at 1345 Wilson Avenue, one preschool classroom located at 1254 10th Street W, and two preschool classrooms located at the HRDC Community Center (2229 5th Ave).

 The Infant/Toddler Child Care Center is available to families with a need for child care for at least 20 hours per week because of work, school, or WoRC program requirements.
-The center is open from 7:30 am-6:00 pm Tuesday, Wednesday, Thursday, and Friday. the center is closed for state holidays.
-There are three classrooms with a total of 24 slots available in the center for children ages birth to 3 years.
+The center is open from 7:30 am-5:30 pm Monday-Thursday. the center is closed for state holidays.
+There are four classrooms with a total of 30 slots available in the center for children ages birth to 3 years.

 Home Based Option